pivot-access-ltd/bma-offline-docs/src/how-to-build-maas-images-5100.md

 You can use the MAAS WebUI to check that your custom CentOS image is valid and selectable for deployment.

-<h2 id="heading--custom-rhel-images">Building RHEL images</h2></a>
+<a href="#heading--custom-rhel-images"><h2 id="heading--custom-rhel-images">How to create custom RHEL images</h2></a>

 Currently, MAAS _only_ supports RHEL as a custom image.
 In future versions of MAAS, RHEL will be natively supported.

 <h3 id="heading--rhel-requirements">Some Requirements</h3>

-In order to create RHEL images, you will need access to these three sites:
+In order to create RHEL images, you will need access to these sites:

-1. A RHEL DVD ISO - Contains all RHEL archives which are not available without a license
+- A RHEL DVD ISO - Contains all RHEL archives which are not available without a license
-2. https://download.fedoraproject.org - Access to the EPEL repository to install required deps
+- https://download.fedoraproject.org - Access to the EPEL repository to install required deps
-3. https://copr-be.cloud.fedoraproject.org - Access to the Canonical maintained cloud-init copr repository
+- https://copr-be.cloud.fedoraproject.org - Access to the Canonical maintained cloud-init copr repository

 <h3 id="heading--rhel-behind-proxy">Creating images behind a proxy</h3>